 Podcast version of this episode:

-Well, hello everyone and welcome to another episode of Business Solutions Academy by JD Young Technologies.
-My name is Ken Lane, and in this episode, we're going to be taking a look at the potentially devastating effects of ransomware attacks on businesses and organizations, where they originate, and what you can do to protect yourself.
-So to do this, we're speaking with Damon DoRemus.
-Damon is the Chief Information Officer at JD Young Technologies and heads up the Manage Network Services Division.
+Hello everyone once again.
+Welcome to another episode of Business Solutions Academy by JD Young Technologies.
+My name is Ken Lane, and in this episode, we're going to be learning about the impact of email phishing, as well as spear phishing, on your business or organization.
+So to do this will once again be speaking with Damon DoRemus.
+Damon is the Chief Information Officer at JD Young Technologies and heads up the Managed Network Services Division.

-So, for all of those of you joining us in video form or via podcast episode, there's no need to take any notes as we'll be publishing a full transcript of this conversation.
-You can look in the description information of this episode for a link to the corresponding article in our very helpful resource center at jdyoung.com/resource-center.
-Damon, thank you for joining us.
+For those of you joining us in video form or via podcast episode, there's no need to take any notes, as usual, as we'll be publishing a full transcript of this conversation.
+Simply look in the description information of this episode for a link to the corresponding article in our very helpful Resource Center at jdyoung.com/resource-center.
+So Damon, thanks again, as always, for joining us.

 Thanks for having me.

 So Damon, unlike the delightful pastime of fishing with an F, there exists something immensely more ominous phishing with a "ph" at the beginning — "phishing."
 So what precisely is phishing with a "ph" and what are online fishers after.

 So phishing is probably the most dangerous thing that we deal with right now for IT security professionals.
 And the reason it's the most dangerous is because it's so difficult to control.
 It's not something that we can solve with software.
 It's primarily based around user behavior.

 There's some software things that we can do to fix it, but it's, again, primarily around user behavior.
 So a "phish" is a scenario where bad guys send a crafted email to you trying to get you to do something — typically trying to get you to give them your email address and password.
 It could be that they're trying to give you an email address and password to your actual email, or it could be they're trying to get you to give them your password or your bank account, or, you know, someplace else, right?